daveyc/iperf/docs/faq.rst

     /sbin/sysctl net.inet.tcp.cc.available

-I’m using the ``--logfile`` option.
+Im using the ``--logfile`` option.
 How do I see file output in real time?
   Use the ``--forceflush`` flag.

 I'm using the --fq-rate flag, but it does not seem to be working.
 Why?